Characters: StarCraft II

 - Prehensile Hair: Sort of.
 Her "hair" is now a set of several tentacles protruding from the top of her head.
 She uses them for manipulation.
 Her "hands," meanwhile, have fused into her body in a folded posture.

 - Reforged into a Minion: Her backstory.

 - Robo Speak: Speaks in a stilted, monotone manner.

 - Social Darwinist: A notably less evil version; she does seem to accept this as a reasoning, but rather than deduce that the weak should be crushed, this makes her concerned with making the Swarm as strong as possible so they won't be crushed.

 - Token Good Teammate: Word of God describes her as more sympathetic than Abathur, her concept "was to strike a balance between human and monster."
 She indeed comes out as the least sinister of Kerrigan's lieutenants, excluding perhaps Stukov.

-- Voice With A Hive Mind Connection: Her body is fused into the flesh of the Leviathan, and she can't personally fight.
+- Voice with an Internet Connection: Her body is fused into the flesh of the Leviathan, and she can't personally fight.

 - Was Once a Man: Formerly Amanda Haley, a psychic Terran medic who ended up infested by Kerrigan.